X16Community/x16-docs/X16 Reference - Appendix G - SMC Update and Recovery.md

 5. Test the SMC: Reconnect mains power to the board.
 Press the Power button to verify if the board works correctly.

-These instructions should guide you through the process of upgrading or recovering the SMC firmware effectively.